 We are proud to announce the UBC Tianzhu-Hurvitz Lecture Series, named for prominent academic and pioneer in the field of Buddhist Studies, Dr. Leon Hurvitz.
 Dr. Hurvitz’s fascination with medieval Japanese led him to explore Buddhism, which became his main passion.
 He published numerous monumental works over the course of his career while also teaching at UBC for nearly twenty years.
 This lecture series invites distinguished scholars around the world to share and discuss their research at UBC in honour of Dr. Hurvitz’s contributions to the field.

-This lecture series will start with an inaugural talk from Dr. Robert E. Buswell Jr. on September 12, 2019.
-Please visit this lecture link for more information.
+This lecture series started with an inaugural talk from Dr. Robert E. Buswell Jr. on September 12, 2019.

 About Professor Leon Hurvitz: